-Stamina / Endurance Stamina / Endurance Endurance Stamina / Endurance Themselves, set targets of distance or time and then maintain the quality of their skill almost all the way through the task or challenge.
+Stamina / Endurance Endurance is the ability to 'keep going' physically.
+Children with good endurance are able to pace themselves, set targets of distance or time and then maintain the quality of their skill almost all the way through the task or challenge.
 This affects the development of their cardiovascular system.
-Physical wellbeing is about both knowing and feeling that your body can work effectively and with minimum effort, and about feeling good about your body and your physical appearance.
+Physical and Mental Wellbeing Physical wellbeing is about both knowing and feeling that your body can work effectively and with minimum effort, and about feeling good about your body and your physical appearance.
 Those with very good physical wellbeing are often very willing explore and become involved in physical activity.
 This is strongly linked with feelings of self-value, self-belief and confidence to fail and succeed - essentials of good mental wellbeing.